korken89/crect/README.md

 **Runtime:**

 * 3-4 instructions + 4 bytes of stack for a `lock`.
-* 1-3 instructions for an unlock.
+* 1-3 instructions for an (implicit) unlock.
+* `claim` has zero overhead, it decomposes into a `lock`.
 * 2-4 instructions for `pend` / `clear`.
 * About 20-30 instructions * number of items in queue for `async`.

-In this implementation of RTFM, heavy use of **C++ metaprogramming** and **C++14** allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII.
+In this implementation of RTFM, heavy use of **C++ metaprogramming** and **C++14** allows, among other things, priority ceilings and interrupt masks to be automatically calculated at compile time, while resource locks are handled through RAII and resource access is handled via a monitor pattern.
 This minimizes user error without the need for an external extra compile step, as is currently being investigated in the RTFM-core language (www.rtfm-lang.org).

 More description will come...